ibm-datapower/datapower-tools/Workarounds/GET_with_payload.md

 echo "$CONTENT_LENGTH"
 httproot$
 ```
 The <kbd>stat</kbd> script creates a HTTP response consisting of the HTTP method and content length for HTTP request.
-That is all that is needed to verify below script.
+That is all that is needed to verify below GatewayScript.

 As said, serer is simply started this way:
 ```